 The Challenge: Increase facility throughput while maintaining O&M costs and Emissions to current levels.

-The Enron Bammel Storage Facility is a 117 BCF (3.31 billion m3 ) natural gas storage facility located approximately fifteen miles (24 km) from downtown Houston, Texas in a non-attainment zone for air emissions.
-Since 1965, Houston Pipeline Company (HPL) has used this facility as a natural gas storage field.
+The Houston Pipeline Company Bammel Storage Facility is a 117 BCF (3.31 billion m3 ) natural gas storage facility located approximately fifteen miles (24 km) from downtown Houston, Texas in a non-attainment zone for air emissions.
+Since 1965, HPL has used this facility as a natural gas storage field.

-The basic operation of a natural gas storage field is to inject natural gas back into a reservoir.
-The gas is compressed to the required pressure before it is placed in the reservoir and then stored until needed.
+The basic operation of a natural gas storage field is to inject natural gas into a reservoir.
+The gas is compressed before it is placed in the reservoir and then stored until needed.
 Since the gas was compressed to a high pressure for injection, it will free-flow on withdrawal.

 To improve efficiencies, HPL faced the challenge of increasing the throughput capacity of the Bammel facility.
 The facility had a cycle time of approximately once per year.
-This means that the mechanical facilities had the capacity to completely fill and empty the reservoir in one year.
+This means that the surface compression and piping facilities had the capacity to completely fill and empty the reservoir in one year.
 HPL wished to improve the cycle time to two or three cycles per year.
 In order to achieve their objectives; HPL had to significantly increase the injection capacity at the site.
 A study was performed on the pipelines supporting the facility, the injection /withdrawal wells’ capacities and the available injection compression.
 The results of the study indicated that available compression horsepower needed to be more than doubled if the optimum operation of the facility was to be achieved.

 The Old Way

 The current compression consisted of fifteen compressors located in five buildings at four separate locations.
-These compressors were old reciprocating compressors of various size and manufacturer and were very costly to maintain.
-There were also noise and air emissions issues to consider.
+These compressors were old reciprocating compressors of various sizes and manufacturers and were very costly to maintain.
+Noise levels and air emissions were also issues.
 Due to the installation date, some of the compressor units were “grandfathered” for air emissions.
 The other permitted units had various types of emission controls installed, which also had to be maintained.

 The New Way